spatialos/gdk-for-unity/docs/modules/mobile/reconnection-logic.md

 #### 2. The client stops sending data.

 This scenario is a bit more tricky.
-The application is still alive, however the next time the user opens the application, SpatialOS will have already closed the connection due to not receiving any data from the client.
-This can happen due to the OS deciding not to send any data while the application is in the background.
+The application is still alive, however the OS may decide to not run the game or send any data while the application is in the background.
+[SpatialOS]({{urlRoot}}/reference/glossary#spatialos-runtime) will close the connection, if it doesn't receive any messages from a client-worker in a while.
 You need to add additional reconnection logic to your game to be able to handle this scenario.

 In the end this is a very game-specific question that depends entirely on what you want to offer to your users.
 The FPS Starter Project implements the simplest solution: a disconnect takes you back to the start screen, from where you can reconnect to the game.

 ## How to detect a disconnect

 [Heartbeating]({{urlRoot}}/modules/player-lifecycle/heartbeating) is a technique used to verify that your client is still connected.
-If there are too many failed heartbeats, there are two ways your client may be seen as disconnected:
+If there are too many failed heartbeats, there are two ways a client-worker may be seen as disconnected:

 ### 1. SpatialOS believes you disconnected

-To ensure that your client is still connected, the client has to send a message to SpatialOS.
-This indicates that the client is still alive.
-If SpatialOS doesn't receive a message in a while, it will close the connection to your client.
+To ensure that a worker is still connected, the worker has to send messages to SpatialOS every now and thne.
+This indicates that the worker is still alive.
+If SpatialOS doesn't receive any message for a while, it will close the connection to that worker.
-Whenever the connection gets closed on a worker, you receive a `DisconnectOp`.
-This object contains the reason behind the disconnection and triggers a disconnect event in the GDK.
+Whenever the connection gets closed on a worker, that worker receives a `DisconnectOp` object.
+It contains the reason behind the disconnection and triggers a disconnect event in the GDK.

 You can listen for this event using the `Worker` object inside the `WorkerConnector` class in order to perform any kind of disconnection logic necessary.